anovi/selectonic/README.md

 ```

 ### cancel
-Cancel current changes in a list or prevent it, if called in *before* callback.
-Method can be called only inside callback functions:
+Cancel current changes in a list or prevent it, if called in `before` callback.
+Method can be called only inside callback function:
 ```javascript
 elem.selectonic({
     stop: function(event, ui) {